TechEdDan2/bc38-8_LightsOutExercise/README.md

 - [npm](https://www.npmjs.com/) - Package manager for JavaScript
 - [Vitest](https://vitest.dev/) - A blazing fast unit testing framework powered by Vite
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - Simple and complete React DOM testing utilities that encourage good testing practices

+## Future Improvements
+- Add more features to the game, such as different board sizes or difficulty levels.
+- Improve the user interface with better styling and animations.
+- Implement a scoring system based on the number of moves taken to win the game.
+- Add sound effects and background music to enhance the gaming experience.
+- Implement snapshot tests for components using Vitest and React Testing Library to check if the UI renders correctly.
+- Implement more unit tests for game logic functions to ensure they work as expected, including handling cell clicking.

 ## Author
 - Github - [TechEdDan2](https://github.com/TechEdDan2)